TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/References.rst

 Core Documentation
 ==================

-Place of the main TYPO3 core documentation, with :ref:`TYPO3 Explained <t3coreapi:start>` being the head of everything.
+TYPO3 core documentation. :ref:`TYPO3 Explained <t3coreapi:start>`
+is the main manual for TYPO3 features, API and concepts.

 Beginners may have an additional look at :ref:`the available tutorials <tutorials>` depending on which task should be achieved.